 Even macarons.
 Although food is still their main use case.

 5. A no-code startup boom

-“Low-code” searches - interest exploded in the Summer of 2018 and has remained high ever since.
+“Low-code” searches have increased by 428% in 5 years.
+Interest exploded in the summer of 2018 and has remained high ever since.

 “Low-code” refers to web and mobile development using a drag-and-drop interface, rather than programming languages and raw code.